-The LAS Outstanding Newcomer Award aims to recognise the accomplishments of outstanding newcomers to the library profession and to encourage outstanding contributions throughout their career.
+The LAS Outstanding Newcomer Award aims to recognise the accomplishments of outstanding newcomers to the library profession upon the completion of the professional library qualification.

 The Award consists of a S$200 cheque.

 - Personal membership in LAS

-- Library Experience of 5 years or less
+- Professional library experience of 5 years or less

-- Some examples of outstanding qualities are: outstanding work performance, high level of involvement in professional activities, development of notable innovations at the workplace, success in promoting the library profession
+- Examples of outstanding qualities, e.g. outstanding work performance, level of involvement in professional activities, development of notable innovations at the workplace, success in promoting the library profession